-Historically, the fulfilment of the annual food safety plan - i.e. to more than 90% completion, has required a minimum of 3.5 full time staff (FTE) working on food enforcement out of a team complement of six (based on data from 2008 to 2018).
+Historically, the fulfilment of the annual food safety plan has required a minimum of 3.5 full time staff (FTE) working on food enforcement out of a team complement of six (based on data from 2008 to 2018).
 In 2018, Council financial saving requirements made of Environmental Health resulted in a 33% reduction in the number of officers in the Food Service.
 The risks that could arise from this reduction were brought to Members attention in the reports presented in June 2018 and June 2019.